Asthma and Allergies: What’s the Connection?

 • Lungs- Asthma

-Asthma Asthma is a problem of the airways in the lungs.
+Asthma is a condition affecting the airways in the lungs.
 Airways are the small tubes that carry air in and out of the lungs.
-When exposed to certain asthma triggers like pollen, viruses, exercise, and cold air, the sensitive airways react.
-They can become inflamed, which results in the tightening of the muscles and produce excess mucus.
-This makes the airways narrow and makes it difficult for an individual to breathe.
+When exposed to certain asthma triggers, such as pollen, viruses, exercise, and cold air, the sensitive airways react.
+They can become inflamed, which results in the tightening of the muscles and the production of excess mucus.
+This narrows the airways, making it difficult for an individual to breathe.
 Common asthma symptoms may include:

 • Coughing